sbnb-irb/signaturizer3D/README.md

 drop-in replacements for chemical descriptors in day-to-day chemoinformatics tasks.

-For and overview of the different bioctivity types available see the original Chemical Checker [paper](https://www.nature.com/articles/s41587-020-0502-7) or [website](https://chemicalchecker.com/).
+For an overview of the different bioctivity types available see the original Chemical Checker [paper](https://www.nature.com/articles/s41587-020-0502-7) or [website](https://chemicalchecker.com/).
 ## Get started